The Personal Education Scholarship

 You will receive a professionally designed plan for college savings that also helps preserve your retirement goals.
 It will identify the types of funding vehicles that will provide your family’s desired benefits.
 And your Action Plan will give you the ability to implement it on your own or with our assistance.

-Step 3: The College Investment Plan
+Step 3: The College Savings Plan

 Step 4: The College Money Monitor